tombensve/APS/APS-UserGuide/docs/APS-UserGuide.md

 * UUID - Produces java.util.UUID Ids.

+## Javadoc

+The javadoc for this can be found at [http://apidoc.natusoft.se/APSToolsLib/](http://apidoc.natusoft.se/APSToolsLib/).

 # APSWebTools

 This is not an OSGi bundle!
 This is a plain jar containing utilities for web applications.
 Specifically APS administration web applications.
 This jar has to be included in each web application that wants to use it.